Stably slice disks of links

 \end{remark}

 Next, we use band pass moves to provide examples of stably slice links. \begin{example} Consider the $4$--component link~$L$ depicted in Figure~\ref{fig:BingHopf}, which is the Bing double of the Hopf link.
-We claim that the stabilising number of $L$ is $1$.
+We claim that the stabilizing number of $L$ is $1$.
 Sliding the link over the depicted $2$--handles (or doing the associated band pass), we deduce that~$L$ is slice in $D^4 \csum S^2 \times S^2$.
-The Milnor invariant~$\mu_{1234}(L)=1$ shows that $L$ is not slice in $D^4$.
+The Milnor invariant~$|\mu_{1234}(L)|=1$ shows that $L$ is not slice in $D^4$; here we used the behavior of the Milnor invariants under Bing doubling~\cite[Theorem 8.1]{CochranDerivatives} and the fact that the Milnor invariants are concordance invariants~\cite{Casson}.
 Therefore $\sn(L)=1$, as claimed. \end{example}